Dear TreeTime.ca customer, we are committed to the health and safety of the TreeTime.ca team.

 Nanking Cherry is a small deciduous shrub known for its attractive white blossoms and edible fruit.
-It is a winter hardy and moderately fast-growing plant.
+Its dark red berries are excellent for pies, jellies, and even fresh eating.

-Nanking Cherry's dark red fruit is excellent for pies and jellies.
-It is also highly regarded as a shade tolerant fruit.
+Nanking Cherry is highly regarded as a shade tolerant fruit.
 We often see it planted as a hedge on the north side of a house where few other plants will survive, let alone thrive.

 Expect fruit mid to late July.
 The fruit can vary in sweetness and size considerably.
 We often hear that people prefer it to sour cherries.
 Perhaps this is because Nanking Cherry is more closely related to plums.
 In fact, it is sometimes used as a dwarfing rootstock for plums.